landonb/nark/README.rst

 * Compatible with all modern Python releases (3.5, 3.6, and 3.7).
 * Naturally Unicode compatible -- spice up your notes!
 * Can migrate legacy Hamster databases (and fix integrity issues, too).
-* Excellent coverage (to give you comfort knowing your Facts are safe).
+* Respectable coverage (to give you comfort knowing your Facts are safe).
-* Decent documentation (though really you should learn by doing).
+* Decent documentation (including a live demo with inline instruction).
 * Comfortable code base (focus on the feature, not on the format).
 * Free and open source -- hack away!